rejetto/hfs/dev-plugins.md

   The specified file name will be stored in the "storage" folder of the plugin, by default.
   Refer to [dedicated documentation](https://www.npmjs.com/package/@rejetto/kvstorage) for details.

+- `notifyClient(channel: string, eventName: string, data?: any)` send a message to those frontends that are on the same channel.

 ## Front-end specific

 The following information applies to the default front-end, and may not apply to a custom one.